-Anitha et al. [17] used a novel classification approach for a recent semi-automatic system.
+automatic system by Anitha et al. [17].
 The fragmentation problem was translated into a classification problem in this method, and a brain tumor was fragmented by training and categorizing within the same brain area.
-For brain tumor segmentation, machine learning classification methods usually involve many brain MRI scans from different instances to train.
-Consequently, intensity bias mitigation and other noises must be dealt with.
+For brain tumor segmentation, machine learning classification methods usually involve a large number of brain MRI scans from different instances to train on.
+As a consequence, intensity bias mitigation and other noises must be dealt with.
 However, in this approach, the user starts the process by choosing a subset of voxels from a single case that belongs to each tissue type.
 The method uses intensity values and some spatial coordinates as characteristics to identify these subsets of voxels and then trains a support vector machine (SVM) to match all voxels in the same image to their associated tissue form.
-Aside from the fact that semi-automated brain tumor differentiation methods are faster and more accurate than manual approaches, they are nevertheless subject to inner and trans assessor heterogeneity.
+Aside from the fact that semi-automated brain tumor differentiation methods are faster and more accurate than manual approaches, they are nevertheless subject to inner and trans-assessor heterogeneity.
 As a result, the vast of existing brain tumor fragmentation study is based on completely automated approaches.